irajatpandey/Task/README.md

 ## To run the code use C++ version 11

 Step 1.
-Clone the repository
+Clone the repository <br>
 Step 2.
-Make sure g++ is installed in the system and all the enviornment variable is set inorder to avoid any system error Step 3.
-With the help of the terminal or cmd go the Dictionary folder which you have cloned.
+Make sure g++ is installed in the system and all the enviornment variable is set inorder to avoid any system error<br>
+Step 3.
+With the help of the terminal or cmd go the Dictionary folder which you have cloned.<br>
 Step 4.
-Type g++ FindWord.cpp        // This is basically used to compile the code Step 5.
-Type .\a.exe                // code run from this command
+Type g++ FindWord.cpp        // This is basically used to compile the code<br>
+Step 5.
+Type .\a.exe                // code run from this command<br>

 # Problem 2: ReverseSearch